-The photo to the left is of a damaged Squatty Potty that we ordered last winter.
+The first photo is of a damaged bamboo Squatty Potty that we ordered last winter.
 I decided to try out their product as I’m short and a lot of short people rave about them.
 Sadly the first one that arrived was slightly damaged (it wobbles ever so slightly as a result,) so I contacted the manufacturer and sent them pictures.
-They said not to worry they’d ship me out a new one no charge.
+They said not to worry and they’d ship me out a new one at no charge.

 So I waited.
-Then a extra tall white plastic one arrived and the packing slip said it was ordered through Home Depot and was meant for someone in New Jersey.
-Confused by this, I again contacted the manufacturer and they were puzzle by what had happened but said not to worry and they’d try again.
+Then a extra-tall white plastic one arrived and the packing slip said it was ordered through Home Depot and was meant for someone in New Jersey.
+Confused by this, I again contacted the manufacturer and they were puzzled by what had happened but said not to worry and they’d try again.

 Soon enough a third one arrived and it was an undamaged bamboo plus the makers of Squatty Potty had tossed in a full set of their Unicorn Gold spray.
 The stuff is meant to mask/eliminate odors when you use the toilet bowl.
 (And it really does work by the way.)
 Not only did they send me the free pack of spray but they told me to just keep both the damaged unit and the mis-sent unit.
 Since we don’t need three, I re-gifted the white plastic one and put the wobbly one in the guest bath.

 Plus our drain plumbing is kind of a mess as we have a lot of 90 degree turns, so anything we can do to simplify what we flush minimizes the likelihood of clogged pipes.
-Here’s a diagram of what I mean– the green Iines are the drain pipes and the egress is at the bottom of the image.
+Below is a diagram of what I mean–the green Iines are the drain pipes and the egress is at the bottom of the image.

 We decided to install these new goodies in what we call the powder room bath.
 It’s a half-bath located near the front door.
 In the above drawing it’s dead center.
 And for those interested, we went with a Kohler Novita BH-90/93.
 Now all the remains is to eventually paint the room something other than puke brown.